RajashekarRaju/ArchitectureComponentsJava/README.md

 # ArchitectureComponentsJava
-This roject demonstrated how to build a simple app with Navigation components part of Android Jetpack Componenets.
+This project demonstrates how to build a simple app with Navigation components part of Android Jetpack library.